codeonlyjs/website/content/guide/templates.md

 <div class="tip">

-You might be looking at the above template vs HTML declaration and feel the HTML is easier to type and clearer to understand.
+You might look at the above template and HTML and feel the HTML is easier to type and clearer to understand.

 For this simple example it is but by the time you add in dynamic